kartik-dev/yelp_academic_dataset_review/README.md

 ## Things to improve
 - [ ] Deploy spark on Mesos Marathon for better resource utilization and high availability
-- [ ] Deploy Spark driver application with Marathon for spark driver fault tolerance and high availability
+- [ ] Deploy Spark driver application with Marathon for spark driver fault tolerance and HA
+- [ ] Dockerize Cassandra and deploy it on Mesos
 - [ ] Use of Dataflow tools like NiFi, StreamSets for enabling accelerated data collection, curation, analysis and delivery in real-time